What Is Organizational Climate?

 Meyer (1975) puts emphasis upon management style and the policies and operating conditions of the organization.
 It is this set of characteristics or properties that distinguish the organization from other organizations and that influence the behavior of people in the organization.
 Thus, the organizational climate has a significant effect on organizational behavior.

-Like the air in a room, which is always there, but cannot be seen or touched; a person cannot see climate or touch it because it is intuitively sensed rather than something that is cognitively recognized.
+Like the air in a room, which is always there, but cannot be seen or touched; a person cannot see climate or touch it because it is intuitively discerned rather than something that is cognitively recognized.
 It surrounds and affects everything that happens in an organization.
 In turn, climate is affected by almost everything that occurs in an organization.

 Some notable researchers have also given varied definitions of organizational climate: